LMFDB/lmfdb/Postgres_FAQ.md

    utilities for writing such queries, such as `check_values`, `check_iff`, `check_count`.
 You can also write the query directly and use `_run_query`.
-If you want to run queries that check consistency accross multiple tables, see the `check_crosstable` utility functions.
+If you want to run queries that check consistency across multiple tables, see the `check_crosstable` utility functions.
 For fast queries you can use the `@overall` decorator; if your query takes longer than about a minute, you may want to use the `@overall_long` decorator instead.